 - The premium for the guaranteed life insurance purchase option would be lower than the premium for the purchase of the life insurance itself, but exercising the option would include a waiting period to avoid “adverse selection” which occurs when an individual only purchases life insurance when he/she knows that there is a potentially life-threatening condition.

 - The exception to the waiting period requirement would be triggered if an interest-free loan were granted to the participant by the FAST and the life insurance option had not been exercised prior to the loan being granted.
 This is to protect the FAST against unpaid loans.

-> - This amount would be reduced by an amount that would equal 4% of the participant’s FAST account value at the end of the previous year.
+- This amount would be reduced by the amount that would've been added to the participant’s FAST account value at the end of the previous year.

-> - This amount would increase as the participant’s annual earned income increases up to the maximum of 60% of the $127,200 cap (minus the 4% of the participant’s FAST account value at the end of the previous year).
+- This amount would increase as the participant’s annual earned income increases up to the maximum of 60% of the $137,700 cap (minus the value of the participant’s FAST account value at the end of the previous year).

-> - Once 4% of the FAST account balance equaled or exceeded the 60% of earned income level, the premium would stop and there would be no coverage or premium unless the 4% of the FAST balance fell below the 60% of earned income level.
+- Once 4% of the FAST account balance equaled or exceeded the 60% of earned income level, the premium would stop and there would be no coverage or premium unless the 4% of the FAST balance fell below the 60% of earned income level.

 - The life insurance premium per $1,000 of coverage would be uniform regardless of health, gender, age or occupation.